 The following sections provide basic guidelines for response actions to be taken in the event of emergencies related to personnel health.
-Although Facility personnel should take the most aggressive response actions that are prudent in an emergency, the first and foremost action will be to call 911 to initiate the response of trained outside medical responders.
-To prepare Facility personnel for such contingencies, it will be the Facility policy that all operating personnel and as many other personnel as possible should be trained in CPR (Cardiopulmonary Resuscitation) and in the use of an AED (Automated External Defibrillator) if one is available.
-If present on site, the AED will be maintained at the Facility at the designated location in the O&M building.
+Although facility personnel should take the most aggressive response actions that are prudent in an emergency, the first and foremost action will be to call 911 to initiate the response of trained outside medical responders.
+To prepare facility personnel for such contingencies, it will be the facility policy that all operating personnel and as many other personnel as possible should be trained in CPR (Cardiopulmonary Resuscitation) and in the use of an AED (Automated External Defibrillator) if one is available.
+If present on site, the AED will be maintained at the facility at the designated location.